Let’s dish about all the Croatian traditional recipes!

 This dish is a classic in Baranja.
 The carp is cut along its belly and then placed on the forks above the fire or heated coal.
 This is a traditional carp preparation on Christmas Eve.
 The meat of the carp is juicy, while its skin is crispy.
 When the carp is done, it is served with potatoes and vegetables.
 Trust us, once you try this recipe, there isn’t going back, it will be your number one fish dish!

 Fish is surely one of the favorite gastronomy ingredients in Croatia.
 One of the traditional fish recipes is a cord “na bijelo” or with potatoes.
 This delicacy is usually made on Christmas Eve.
-The cord has intensive fragrance and juicy meat.
+The cord has an intense fragrance and juicy meat.
 If it is prepared “na bijelo” then it presents a perfect creamy pasta great for dipping crispy bread in it.
 If it is prepared with potatoes, then it provides a true ecstasy in the combination of potato, garlic, parsley, olive oil, and lemon!

 If you really want to try traditional recipes of Croatia, make sure that čobanac gets on your list!
 This is a stew delicacy of continental Croatia and it has a basic recipe that is then formed according to the region.
 But every čobanac has a lot of onions, cube-cut meat, tomatoes, pepperoni, pepper, wine, and more.
 Now, imagine all that ingredients synchronized in a unique flavor that seduces your taste buds – a beautiful gastronomic experience, right?

-We must warn you – this is a Dalmatian proud and glory so be ready to indulge in unique flavors and aromas.
-Pašticada origin from Italy, but Dalmatia took its basic recipe and make it unique and special.
+We must warn you – this is a Dalmatian pride and glory so be ready to indulge in unique flavors and aromas.
+Pašticada originated from Italy, but Dalmatia took its basic recipe and make it unique and special.
 Pašticada is made of beef fricando filled with bacon and marinated in wine, vinegar, water, salt, paper, and bay leaf.
 After that, it bakes with vegetables and in the end – it just seduces you with its flavors.

 Dubrovnik Šporki Makaruli